Floer Homology with DG Coefficients. Applications to cotangent bundles: DG Viterbo isomorphism

 Consider the canonical constant vector field $\p_{x,y}$ on $\wh\cM(x;y)$, which we view under the gluing map as defining a vector field on $\cM(x)$.
 As in~\S\ref{sec:orientations-twisting-cocycle} we see that this vector field points towards the boundary.
 Using~\eqref{eq:orientMMhat} we infer a canonical isomorphism

 Here the second isomorphism is notational: the vector field $\p_{x,y}$ points towards the boundary, and we record this by denoting it $\nu^{\text{out}}$.

-From this point on the chain representatives $s_x$ can be constructed by induction over $\deg x\ge 0$ (for $\deg x<0$ the corresponding moduli spaces are transversally cut, and therefore empty).
+From this point on the chain representatives $s_x$ can be constructed by induction over $\deg x\ge 0$ (since the moduli spaces are transversely cut out, they are empty for $\deg x<0$).
 The induction step is similar to~\cite[Proposition~5.6 and Lemma~7.6]{BDHO}. \end{proof}

 \begin{remark}[Behavior under trivializations] The local system $\oev^*\ueta^{-1}$ on $\ol\cM(x)$ is canonically isomorphic to $\ueta_x^{-1}$ since the evaluation map $\oev:\ol\cM(x)\to \cL Q\subset \cL T^*Q$ at the endpoint is canonically homotopic to the evaluation map at the initial point, i.e., the constant map equal to $x$.
 In this trivialization equation~\eqref{eq:psx} keeps the same form, but the product of chains is to be understood via the map